FreeRADIUS/wiki.freeradius.org/logging-2-dot-x-howto.md

 Log Additional Debug Information
 --------------------------------

-Logging can also be enabled for an individual request by a special dynamic expansion macro:  %{debug: 1}, where the debug level for this request is set to '1' (or 2, 3, etc.).
+Logging can also be enabled for an individual request by a special dynamic expansion macro:  **%{debug: #}**, where # is the debug level for this request (1, 2, 3, etc.).
 For example:

     ...
     update control {